jbrotemarkle313/MyStringBuilder/README.md

-This assignment was for a Data Structures course taught by Dr. Ramirez.
+This assignment was for a Data Structures course taught by Dr. Ramirez in spring of 2019.